Marshall Scott Poole

 To capture temporal group and team dynamics, both social and computer scientists are increasingly working with annotated behavioral interaction data.
 Such data can provide the basis for developing novel research lines that capture dynamic, often "messy" group phenomena and at the same time provide intriguing challenges for the automated analysis of multimodal interaction.
 For example, what can the behavioral patterns of social signals in group interactions tell us about complex, often difficult to grasp emergent group constructs such as conflict, cohesion, cooperation, or team climate?
 Technological advances in social signal processing allow for novel ways of group analysis to tackle these types of questions.
 At the same time, a growing number of group researchers with a background in the social sciences are embracing more behavioral approaches to group phenomena.
 This workshop is part of a timeline of initiatives starting from a 2016 Lorentz Workshop which aimed to bring group scholars and researchers in the social and affective computing community together.

-● Notification by August 30 (subject to early bird registration deadline)
+August 30 September 1 (subject to early bird registration deadline)

 Please note that submissions are double blind so all information giving away who the authors are must be eliminated from the submitted paper.

 To submit to the workshop, please upload your paper to our EasyChair submission website here https://easychair.org/my/conference?conf=igtd21